dtlnor/dtlnor-ref-mhrsb-scripts/README.md

 - effect_show.lua

-  put all the container ID and element ID displayed to screen. (write from request, I don't know efx)
+  put all the container ID and element ID displayed to screen. (write from request, I don't know efx) ver 2.0 added vfx display by 折戟沉沙, thank you.
 - FixedEmScale.lua

   same as nexus mod